rust-lang/rust/src/doc/rustc-dev-guide/src/getting-started.md

-There are also a bunch of submodules for things like LLVM, `clippy`, `miri`, etc. You don't need to clone these immediately, but the build tool will automatically clone and sync them (more later).
+There are also a bunch of submodules for things like LLVM, `clippy`, `miri`, etc. You don't need to clone these immediately, but the build tool will automatically clone and sync them (more on this later).

 [**Take a look at the "Suggested Workflows" chapter for some helpful advice.**][suggested]